nikuehn/MixedModels_Biases/docs/index.md

 $$
 with a form similar for $\phi_{SS}$.

-For this simulation, we also generate median predictions from fixed effects, in order to checkhow well the coefficients are estimated.
+For this simulation, we also generate median predictions from fixed effects, in order to check how well the coefficients are estimated.

 First, we declare the values of the standard deviations for the simulations.